 - the DSP of BCU board implements the centroid computation and the telemetry record organization and manages the real time data flux between the MGAOS boards.
 The code running in this DPS is called CentroidCalculator - the DSPs of DSP boards implement the parallel computation of residual wavefront vector and command servo loop filter.
-The code running in these DPSs is called ResidualWavefrontCalculator - the DSP of HVC board implements the computation of APD centroid and tip-tilt mirror commands of DTT and UTT mirrors.
+The code running in these DPSs is called ResidualWavefrontCalculator the DSP of HVC board implements the computation of APD centroid, NIR-TT centroid or correlation, selection or merging and averaging of STRAP and NIR-TT centroids, to obtain the tip-tilt mirror commands of DTT and UTT mirrors.
 This board also controls in open or close loop the high voltage drives for DTT and UTT mirror actuators.
 The code running in this DPS is called HVCController